Let’s say that you started blogging using a hosting provider that you are not happy with.

 Keep one thing in mind, Cloudways support won’t solve problems you, your plugins, and your theme cause.

 My recommendation is to make backups after running updates or making big changes to your site.
-If something breaks, you can reverse back those changes.
+If something breaks, you can reverse those changes back.

 Final Thoughts